mikaturunen/ng-onload/README.md

 Please note that the code is written in ES6 JavaScript which is then compiled to ES5 compatible JavaScript and the compiled + uglified result can be found from /release/ng-onload.min.js.

 This small angular directive started from my old GIST: https://gist.github.com/mikaturunen/f0b45def06bc83ccea9e

+## FAQ

+#### 1

+Q. iframe location does not work!
+It's undefined!

+A. It does.
+It has been fixed and it explicitly takes advante of `named properties` and that's some dark magic right there.
+Look at the `test/index.test.html` to see it in action.